preethu08052k/Bus-Tracking-System-API/README.md

-Bus Tracking System - 1.1
+Bus Tracking System - 1.2
 -------------------------
-using waitress module for WSGI production server.
+Change Log : added /login. added Authentication using JWT. modified /tracking.
 -------------------------
 The Rest API has been deployed to AWS
 .